genexus-books/Saia/docs/Backoffice.md

 ## Projects
 Projects are the core entities where several configurations and settings are defined.
-Within each project, you can define assistants, generate API tokens for API access, and handle document management functionalities.
-You can also seamlessly add, update, or delete projects within the organization.
+Within each project, you can define assistants, generate API tokens for API access, and carry out document management functionalities.
+You can also add, update, or delete projects within the organization.

 The following sections will guide you on how to perform project-related operations within the GBrain backoffice, empowering them to efficiently manage projects and their associated settings.